dstroy0/embedded_types/CONTRIBUTING.md

 `unity_runner.c` is generated and is listed in `.clang-format-ignore`.
 Formatting it by hand is undone on the next generation.

 120 columns.
-CI checks and never rewrites: a formatter that rewrites on CI produces commits nobody reviewed and races the author's own push.
-The fix belongs in the working tree.
+CI checks formatting and never rewrites it.
+A formatter that rewrites on CI produces commits nobody reviewed and races the author's own push.
+Fix it in the working tree.

 ## Comments

 Every header opens with the license banner and a `@file` block, and every declaration in it carries its own Doxygen block.
-A block documents exactly one declaration; a contiguous family of similar macros takes one block each, because nearly identical is not identical.
+A block documents exactly one declaration.
+A contiguous family of similar macros takes one block each, because nearly identical is not identical.

 ```c